 The National Scrapie Plan Ram Genotyping Scheme officially ended on 31/03/2009.
 Breeders who wish to continue genotyping their animals will have to use commercial genotyping service providers.
 When choosing a provider, please note the regulations in the Monitoring Scheme.

-Council have stipulated that in 2016 for the Premier Sale at Worcester all sheep must have an individual genotype result and they must be ARR/ARR.
-They have also stipulated that at the Premier Sale in Dungannon all sheep must have an individual genotype result, but can be either ARR/ARR or ARR/ARQ.
+Council have stipulated that for the Premier Sale at Worcester all sheep must have an individual genotype result and they must be ARR/ARR.
+They have also stipulated that at the Premier Sale in Dungannon all sheep must have an individual genotype result, but can be either ARR/ARR or ARR/ARQ if the flock is scrapie monitored).
 Also all rams that are upgraded to Full Pedigree Registration must have a scrapie genotype result logged with the Society.
 We have taken this route to help maintain the excellent resistance in the Charollais breed to this devastating disease.
 Our breeders have spent many years and extensive funds to achieve the high level of resistance, so we want to keep this.

 We would encourage members to keep testing their stock.
 Scrapie is a disease to which all sheep breeds are susceptible, but with the selection of resistance genotypes it can be completely avoided.
 Those who have experienced the disease in the past will inform you just how devastating it can be.
 We have the tools at our disposal to eliminate the problem and should use them.
 In order to reduce costs for flocks, we suggest that you continue to test your stock rams.
 If you are new to our breed and wish for more information on this subject, please contact the office.

 The Charollais Sheep Society organises testing facilities for both its members and non-members.
 To order your testing kit (which does not require a veterinary surgeon for blood sample collection) contact the office.
 Charges are as shown below: –